 AEMO Customer Details Database

-[Taken from Vic Chapter 5]

 AEMO must create, maintain and administer a database to store Customer details provided to AEMO under this clause 7.1 to support the provisions of this Chapter 7.

 Each Retailer must update, format and deliver a new complete customer listing to AEMO by 5.00 pm on the 10th business day after the end of each month.